Everything You Need to Know for Your Expedition Voyage

 Roosevelt says the fundamental things apply

 “Conservation of natural resources is the fundamental problem.
-Unless we solve that problem, it will avail us little to solve all others.”
+Unless we solve that problem, it will avail us little to solve all others,” Theodore Roosevelt said in 1907.
 It’s a good takeaway from expedition guests as they frame their marvelous memories.

 Silversea takes you to exceptional places not just to be sensational, but in the hope that these expedition journeys will instill in guests a profound appreciation for the wonders of this planet and its people – and a strong desire to preserve, protect and enhance them all.